 - Pigeon pose, holding for 1 minute on each side.

 Practice this routine and let it contribute to a little extra enthusiasm beneath the sheets.

-It may also help to do this workout before actually having sex.
-One study found that general exercise immediately before sexual activity improved the arousal of women taking antidepressants.
+It may also help to do this workout before actually having sex. found that general exercise immediately before sexual activity improved the arousal of women taking antidepressants.

 Planks are simple but definitely not #basic.
 For both men and women, core strength is paramount for good health, sex included.
 It builds muscles around your abs, back, and pelvis — all of which can make a difference for lasting longer in bed.